Family & Supports

 How many cases of COVID-19 are there at Queen’s?

-For the most up to date reported COVID-19 cases numbers within the university’s population, please visit the Queen’s Coronavirus COVID-19 case tracking webpage.
+For the most up-to-date reported COVID-19 cases within the university’s population, please visit the Queen’s Safe Return to Campus webpage where you will find the COVID-19 case tracker.
 Please note these cases are representative of the entire university community, not exclusively the student population in residence.